-Our tasks within the area of antibiotics and antimicrobial resistance involve:
+Our mission within the area of antibiotics and antimicrobial resistance involve:

-- working to preserve the ability to effectively use antibiotics against bacterial infections in humans and animals
+- working to preserve the effect of antibiotics on bacterial infections in humans and animals

-- compiling and actively imparting knowledge to the health services, social services and to the general public on issues that concern antibiotic resistance
+- compiling and actively imparting knowledge to the health services, social services, and the general public on issues related to antibiotic resistance.

-- participating in ensuring that prescribers, other concerned professional groups and the general public apply the knowledge available on antibiotic resistance
+- participating in ensuring that prescribers, other concerned professional groups, and the general public apply available knowledge on antibiotic resistance.

 - promoting initiatives at local and regional level on issues related to antibiotic resistance.